-You have a sparkling personality, grace under pressure, and the ability to make every customer feel special, but how do you make that apparent in your resume?
+You have a sparkling personality, grace under pressure, and the ability to make every customer feel special.
+How do you make that apparent in your hostess resume?
 Read on to find out.

-Before you dive into creating your professional resume, you should get a taste of what’s cooking in other related hospitality & catering cv examples:
+Before you dive into creating your professional resume, get a taste of what’s cooking in other related hospitality & catering cv examples:

 - Barista resume sample

 - Cook resume sample

 - Food service manager resume sample

 - Bartender resume sample